West College Corner, Indiana

 West College Corner (also known as just College Corner) is a town in Union Township, Union County, Indiana, United States.
 The population was 545 at the 2020 census.
 The town is bordered on the east by the state line with Ohio, directly bordering the village of College Corner, Ohio.
 The town's public school, part of the Union County–College Corner Joint School District, is bisected by the state line and is operated jointly with Ohio authorities.

 History

-West College Corner from the air.
+West College Corner, Indiana and College Corner, Ohio from the air.

 West College Corner takes its name from its Ohio counterpart, which was in the northwestern corner of the "College Township", the survey township designated by the Ohio General Assembly as the site of the state college that became Miami University.
 This survey township was later organized as a civil township, Oxford Township.

 Geography

 West College Corner is located on the border of Indiana and Ohio.

 According to the 2010 census, West College Corner has a total area of 0.27 sqmi, all land.